keik/audiotrans/README.md

 ## Installation

 audiotrans use [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) which depends [PortAudio](http://www.portaudio.com/).
-So we have to install PortAudio in ways of each platformas.
+So we have to install PortAudio in ways of each platforms.

 Then